 Category Archives: Uncategorized

 Why is the French language important for business?
 French has a long history as an international language of commerce, diplomacy, literature, and scientific standards and is an official language of many international organisations including: the United Nations, the European Union, NATO, the WTO, the International Olympic Committee, and the ICRC.
 In 2016, Bloomberg Businessweek ranked French the third most useful language for business, after English and Mandarin Chinese.
 French is an official language in 29 countries.
-2017 – 40% of the French speaking population is in Europe, 35% in sub-Saharan Africa, 15% in North Africa and the Middle East, 8% in the Americas, and 1% in Asia and Oceania.
-To study this language contact […]
+In 2017 40% of the French speaking population was in Europe, 35% in sub-Saharan Africa, 15% in North Africa and the Middle East, 8% in the Americas, and 1% in Asia and Oceania.
+To study this language contact us.

 Spanish is the second most spoken language in the world with over 400 million speakers.
 If you want a language that will open up whole continents, Spanish is the best.
 It is the primary language of most of South and Central America, Spain, and large areas of the US.
 Michael Bloomberg, CEO of Bloomberg speaks Spanish as a second language.
 His knowledge of Spanish was a great benefit when he was mayor of New York City.
 From a business point of view, knowledge of Spanish, especially in the U.S.A, is not just an advantage, but a necessity.
 The buying power of the Latino community in America is estimated at $1.5 trillion […]